Kris Bryant: 2016 season: NL MVP

 The Cubs gave Bryant a $652,000 salary for the 2016 season, a 38% increase over his rookie salary.
-On June 27, 2016, against the Cincinnati Reds, Bryant became the first MLB player in modern history to hit three home runs and two doubles in the same game; he was 5-for-5 overall with 16 total bases in the 11–8 win.
-After leading the National League with 25 home runs in the first half of the season, he was selected to his second consecutive All-Star Game, and first as the starting third baseman.
+On June 27 against the Cincinnati Reds, Bryant became the first MLB player in modern history to hit three home runs and two doubles in the same game; he was 5-for-5 with 16 total bases in the 11–8 win.
+After leading the NL with 25 home runs in the first half of the season, he was selected to his second consecutive All-Star Game, and first as the starting third baseman.
 He hit a first-inning home run off Chris Sale of the Chicago White Sox, his first career home run in an All-Star Game.
-In the opening game of a late August series against the National League West-division-leading Los Angeles Dodgers, Bryant hit an eighth-inning home run to tie the game and the winning two-run home run in the 10th inning for a 6–4 victory.
+In the opening game of a late August series against the NL West-leading Los Angeles Dodgers, Bryant hit an eighth-inning home run to tie the game and the winning two-run home run in the 10th inning for a 6–4 victory.

 From the All-Star Break to the start of September, Bryant had a batting average of .346.
 On August 18, he became the second player in major league history to record five hits and five RBIs in two games in one season, joining 1945 MVP Phil Cavarretta of the Cubs.
-In August, as the Cubs went 22–6, Bryant batted .383, 1.220 OPS, 10 home runs, 22 RBI, and 29 runs scored.
-He was named the National League Player of the Month for August, his first Player of the Month award.
-Overall, he led the league with 121 runs scored and 7.7 Wins Above Replacement (WAR) per Baseball-Reference.com, and finished third with 39 home runs and 334 total bases and fourth with a .554 slugging percentage and .939 OPS.
+In August, as the Cubs went 22–6, Bryant batted .383, with a 1.220 on-base plus slugging (OPS), 10 home runs, 22 RBI, and 29 runs scored.
+He was named the NL Player of the Month for August, his first Player of the Month award.
+Overall, he led the league with 121 runs scored and 7.3 Wins Above Replacement (WAR) per Baseball Reference and finished third with 39 home runs and 334 total bases and fourth with a .554 slugging percentage and .939 OPS.
 He also batted .292 and drove in 102 runs.
 In each of those categories, Bryant's statistics represented improvements over his rookie season totals.
-He was 9th in the NL with 154 strikeouts.
+He was ninth in the NL with 154 strikeouts.